Elements-Agency/benjaminjyoung/content/artwork/blue-jay/index.md

 alt: This is a detailed colored pencil drawing by Ben Young of a vivid blue jay perched on a snowy mound eating berries.
 author: Benjamin J. Young

+progress: This was drawn with watercolor pencils on cold press wood pulp watercolor paper.
+Anytime I draw with any colored pencils, it takes many going over in layers to intensify and blend the colors.

 featured: true
 popularity: 3
 ratio: landscape